concur/developer.concur.com/src/api-guides/travel/hotelservice2/hotel-shop-book-cancel.markdown

     More details about the `Search` requests [here](./faq#search)

 2. Once the [Search](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.html) response is received, an [Availability](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html) request is invoked.
-The number of hotel codes specified in the Availability request is determined by the travel configuration setting.
+The number of hotel codes specified in the Availability request is determined by the travel configuration settings shown below.

     ````
     <AvailRequestSegments>